decasteljau/waapi-text-to-speech/readme.md

 ## Setup

 It works best with Visual Studio Code.
-Ensure you have typescript 2.x+ installed.
 Run the following commands.

 Install dependencies: